New Britain subduction zone: Seismicity

 The region is seismically active with twenty two earthquakes with magnitudes equal to or more than 7.5 in 115 years including two earthquakes.
 There is tsunami risk, particularly with great earthquakes.
 In the area under New Britain and in the area between New Ireland and Bougainville Island the majority of the earthquakes are associated with subduction and in the later portion a subducted slab can be mapped by seismicity to reach a maximum depth close to 660 km.
 There are however many known faults and fault zones, for example the Weitin Fault in Southern New Ireland.
-This is a transform fault between the South Bismarck Plate and the Pacific Plate, associated with the 16th of November events of the 2000 New Ireland earthquakes.
-The Bismarck Sea Seismic Delineation is an active transform fault zone that separates the suspected relic North Bismarck Plate (ie Pacific Plate) from the South Bismark Plate to the north of the subduction zone.
+This is a transform fault between the South Bismarck plate and the Pacific plate, associated with the 16th of November events of the 2000 New Ireland earthquakes.
+The Bismarck Sea Seismic Delineation is an active transform fault zone that separates the suspected relic North Bismarck plate (i.e. Pacific plate) from the South Bismark plate to the north of the subduction zone.